Zimpto/Zimmeranalysator/README.md

 # Zimmeranalysator - Room Analyzer 🌡️💧🌞🌿

-**Zimmeranalysator** is a custom-designed circuit board for real-time environmental monitoring in indoor spaces.
+**Zimmeranalysator** is a custom-designed circuit board with the ESP32 for real-time environmental monitoring in indoor spaces.
 It tracks humidity, temperature, light intensity, and CO₂ levels, logging data to a microSD card and hosting a local website to display the latest readings.
 The device also offers visual feedback to encourage ventilation for optimal indoor air quality.

 ## Features